 The Perversion of Doctrine

 One of the most certain results of historical scholarship is that Jesus and the early Christian movement of the first three centuries, before Constantine, practiced non-violence and forbade participating in the military.
 Examination of early church writings indicates universal condemnation of the voluntary enlistment of Christians in the Roman army, which also, interestingly, served as a domestic police force for the empire.

 Augustine, a fourth-century theologian, sought to justify violence and killing by Christians.
 By this point in the history of the empire, Rome had suffered repeated assaults by the barbarians.
 A fair number of pagan Roman authors were blaming the rise of Christianity for the sorry state of Roman defenses because a state religion that, in its sacred texts, appears to reject violence in favor of a command to love would necessarily undermine the empire’s patriotism as well as its capacity to defend itself against invaders.
 Thus Augustine followed the lead of his teacher, St. Ambrose, and utilized sources from the pagan philosophers such as Cicero as well as the Old Testament to formulate his argument against non-violence and non-participation in warfare.

 The Bloody History of the Church

 The Church had been handed the power of the sword, a power forbidden by Jesus.
+The Roman empire, now called the Holy Roman empire, made it illegal to not be a Christian.
 Fused with the Empire, the Church began conquering lands throughout Europe, forcing them to become baptized or else die a violent death.
 Moreover, the enemies of the Empire, by default, became the enemies of the Church.
 Paul’s clarification of Christ’s command for enemy love would be abandoned:

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.